Sarlianth/smarter-voice-control/README.md

 ### Smarter Coffee Machine
 The Smarter Coffee Machine is a coffee machine developed to brew coffee by either using your phone or by just using the coffee machine itself.
 It allows you to choose the strenght of your coffee to your liking, you can choose the amount of cups to be brewed, it brews fresh coffee using fresh coffee beans.

+### C#
+Is a multi-purpose programming language developed by Microsoft.
+The purpose of the programming language is to create Common Language Infrastructure (CLI) so that it allows multiple high-level languages to be used on different computer platforms without having to be re-written.

+### Python
+Python is a high-level programming language for general-purpose programming.
+Python does not use semi-colons, instead it used white space indentation as its formatting.
+Python can be used on many operating systems and allows for endless implementations.

+## Voice Activation

+Since the application is supposed to used a gesture based, we decided to go with voice activation since its the easiest ways of doing something : speaking.
+The idea came from just simply speaking to Cortana in order to brew coffee which makes it simple to use and takes no effort from the user to do.

+In order to involve Cortana in the project we created simple to use commands that will allow her to recognize the prefix that allows the usage of custom made commands.